-Other reasons for not seeking healthcare included parents wanting to follow government advice to stay at home and parents not wanting to burden healthcare providers during the pandemic.
-Some parents reported being unable to get an appointment with their usual doctor, being concerned about catching COVID-19 on public transport or not having enough money to pay the bill.
+Some parents also said they had wanted to follow government advice to stay at home or had not wanted to burden healthcare providers.
+Others reported being unable to get an appointment with their usual doctor; being worried about catching COVID-19 on public transport; or not having enough money to pay their bill.

 How do I know it’s safe to go to the GP?

-Since the onset of the COVID-19 pandemic, most GP and healthcare practices have implemented a range of prevention and control measures to protect patients, staff and the public.
+All GP and healthcare practices have introduced a wide range of prevention and control measures to protect patients, staff and the public.
 These recommendations are in line with the best available evidence from government health authorities.

-Health clinics need to follow COVID-safe precautions by:
+Health clinics need to follow COVID-safe precautions, some of which may include:

 - ensuring physical distancing